isuruisuru/smart-task-prioritization-system/README-automatic-build-script.md

 # Automated Build Script for Smart Task Prioritization System

-This repository includes an automated build script (`build.sh`) to simplify the setup and execution of the **Smart Task Prioritization System**.
+This repository includes an automated project_setup_automation script (`project_setup_automation.sh`) to simplify the setup and execution of the **Smart Task Prioritization System**.
 The script replaces the manual setup process outlined in the main README file, automating the installation of dependencies and starting all necessary services.

 ## Prerequisites